Dunstall Park - UK Airfield Guide

 AIRSHIPS

 The airship was very much a major attraction during the early years of the 20th century and E T Willows wanted to fly his airship from Watford to Wolverhampton in March 1911.
 Gale force winds prevented this attempt so he transported his aiship to the WEST MIDLANDS by rail.
 It was filled with hydrogen at the Knowle Works on Friday 11th March taking ninety minutes to inflate the 42,000 cu ft envelope, then moved/flown to DUNSTALL PARK.
 The following afternoon Willows ascended to fly over Walsall and Great Barr when shortly after a feed pipe (presumably supplying fuel to the engine) came adrift forcing them to land in a field.
 Not so far from Spaghetti Junction I’d suppose?
-Getting the problem fixed with his mechanic and the help of Gilbert Dennison ofthe Birmingham Aero Club who was aboard, the flew on to Handsworth Heath circling Dennison’s house twice, (a splendid example of quasi-cronyism I tried desperately hard to employ to enable me to keep flying), before flying more south to the Town Hall and Council House at between 600 and 900ft attracting a big crowd before returning to DUNSTALL PARK.
+Getting the problem fixed with his mechanic and the help of Gilbert Dennison of the Birmingham Aero Club who was aboard, the flew on to Handsworth Heath circling Dennison’s house twice, (a splendid example of quasi-cronyism as he tried desperately hard to employ to enable him to keep flying), before flying more south to the Town Hall and Council House at between 600 and 900ft attracting a big crowd before returning to DUNSTALL PARK.
 As said elsewhere it is so hard today to imagine the electrifying effect on the general population upon seeing any type of flying machine in those days.

 BALLOON FLIGHTS